What is Ascending Triangle?

 - The rising wedge is a bearish pattern and follows the major bearish trend, while the descending triangle is a bullish pattern.

-One must understand that this rising wedge is indicated when the resultant angle is pointing upwards.
-This positive inclination is a signal of an approaching bearish trend.
+One must understand that this rising wedge is indicated when the resultant angle points upwards.
+This positive inclination is a signal of an upcoming bearish trend.
 However, this trend could signify a previous downtrend or a reversal trend if it was an upward or bullish trend before the rising wedge pattern appeared.
 Whichever the case is, the result of a rising wedge is the following downtrend.

-Not all traders are well versed with the technique to plot a rising wedge in the price chart as it is not commonly used.
+Not all traders are well versed in plotting a rising wedge in the price chart, as it is not commonly used.
 But it can be beneficial because once successfully spotted, there is no need to confirm the downtrend, like any other indicator.
 Instead, there will be a downtrend, and the sellers can pull up their socks to reach their selling targets.
-However, it is still suggested to look for any further changes that may happen in the market.
+However, looking for any further changes in the market is still suggested.

-As mentioned before, differentiating between the rising wedge pattern and the ascending triangle pattern can be confusing due to their similar looks and not-so-common use amongst the traders.
-However, what they indicate is completely contrary.
+As mentioned before, differentiating between the rising wedge and the ascending triangle patterns can be confusing due to their similar looks and uncommon use amongst traders.
+However, what they indicate is entirely contrary.
 One indicates a potential exit opportunity from the market, while the other indicates an entry point.

 Trading With A Rising Wedge

 The breakout in the resistance line indicates that one can enter the market but according to the direction of the break.
 However, there is always a possibility of false breakouts.
-Therefore, one must put a stop-loss to provide some free space for the movement of the price.
-Then, just the trend is confirmed, traders can decide to enter the market.
+Therefore, one must put a stop-loss to provide free space for price movement.
+Then, just as the trend is confirmed, traders can decide to enter the market.

 The Advantages and Drawbacks of The Rising Wedge